apache/pekko-http/docs/src/main/paradox/handling-blocking-operations-in-pekko-http-routes.md

-# Handling blocking operations in Akka HTTP
+# Handling blocking operations in Apache Pekko HTTP

 Sometimes it is difficult to avoid performing the blocking operations and there are good chances that the blocking is done inside a Future execution, which may